 Choosing the right mortgage in the UAE is a big decision that can make a huge difference in your financial health.
 With so many options available, it can be challenging to figure out which mortgage best suits your needs, especially if you're a first-time buyer.
 There are a number of factors to take into account when choosing a mortgage in Dubai.

-- - Your mortgage payments will largely depend on your home's cost, which can vary depending on where you're looking to buy and what kind of place youbre looking for.
+- The type of property you want to buy - Your mortgage payments will largely depend on your home's cost, which can vary depending on where you're looking to buy and what kind of place youbre looking for.
 Check out the UAE mortgage calculator to find out how much you will be able to spend on your home.

-- - If you're buying property with a mortgage in Dubai, the minimum cash down payment is determined based on the purchase value of the property as well as your resident status.
+- Available cash deposit - If you're buying property with a mortgage in Dubai, the minimum cash down payment is determined based on the purchase value of the property as well as your resident status.

 Anyone who wants to buy property on a mortgage in the UAE needs to first apply for one.
 Obviously, there is paperwork that is required in order to process a mortgage application in Dubai.
 The requirements may vary slightly from one bank to another; however, for the most part, you will need the following documents to apply for a mortgage in Dubai:

-- - Your bank statements for the past six months will need to be submitted.
+- Bank statement - Your bank statements for the past six months will need to be submitted.

-- - For business owners, the lenders will need to see a copy of the company registration documents along with copies of six months' worth of business bank statements.
+- Business documents - For business owners, the lenders will need to see a copy of the company registration documents along with copies of six months' worth of business bank statements.

 If you would like to purchase an apartment in Dubai or are more inclined towards buying a villa or townhouse, you can easily secure a mortgage loan for it, given you meet the eligibility criteria.
 You can apply for a mortgage in Dubai if you have a monthly income of AED 10k (salaried) or AED 25k (self-employed).